+- posteriorly-adductor longus and magnus;

-- anterolaterally-vastus medialis; - anteromedially the sartorius, which lies on a fascial sheet forming the roof of the canal.
+- anterolaterally-vastus medialis;

+- anteromedially-the sartorius, which lies on a fascial sheet forming the roof of the canal.

 The contents of the canal are the femoral artery, the femoral vein (which lies behind the artery), the saphenous nerve and, in its upper part, the nerve to vastus medialis from the femoral nerve.